Defra seeking views on eAML2 replacement

 Interviews are planned throughout 2017 and would involve two researchers visiting your farm for around an hour.

 NPA chief executive Zoe Davies said: “From our perspective, it is important to stress that the system is certainly not broken for pigs, even it isn’t working well for other sectors.
-They also want to bring in horses, but not pets, under the same banner.
+They also want to bring in commercial horses, but not pets, under the same banner.

 “Another key change will be the introduction of individual ID for cattle to comply with EU law, replacing BCMS in the UK.